 We hope you find the information in this section useful.
 Should you have a question not answered in the comments below, please click on the 'contact us' button in the footer menu, or email us at email@example.com

 Where are your products manufactured?

-All of our jewellery is manufactured in Thailand.
+Our jewellery is manufactured in small factories in Thailand and Indonesia.
 We have carefully sourced responsible, reliable manufacturers, who ensure compliance with international legislation regarding product quality.

 What materials are used to make your products?

 All of our jewellery items are made from a minimum of 92.5% pure silver, alloyed with other metals, to make 925 Sterling Silver.
 Gold and rose gold pieces are made from 925 Sterling Silver with either 14 carat or 18 carat flash gold plating.

 Yes.
 All silver jewellery is stamped with the Sterling Silver Hallmark '925'.

 - Pendants, stamped on the bale.

 - Earrings, stamped on the hooks